EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-3_monitoring_alerts_of_device.md

 ![](media/alert_active.png)

-## Step 3: Obtain Alert Data for Application Use
+## Step 3: Obtaining Alert Data for Application Use

 You can also use the event service APIs to query alert records.
 For example, you can use the _Search Active Alerts_ API to query active alerts by organization ID and other filtering conditions.
 For more information about EnOS API, go to **EnOS API** in the EnOS Management Console.